Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/File Sharing and Storage.md

 ### Sharing Credentials with the Cluster Artifact Store

-The `storage.s3.*` block is shared by two consumers: the **s3** storage provider (persistent user uploads) and the cluster artifact store when `cluster.artifactStore: s3` (transient multi-node job artifacts).
+The `storage.s3.*` block is used in two places: the **s3** storage provider (persistent user uploads) and the cluster artifact store when `cluster.artifactStore: s3` (transient multi-node job artifacts).
 When both use S3 they reuse the same credentials and bucket.
 The cluster store writes under a separate key prefix (`cluster.s3.keyPrefix`, default `transient/`) so a single bucket can host both persistent uploads and transient artifacts without collisions.
 Multi-node deployments must set `cluster.artifactStore: s3`.

 ---